Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 Tips for Preventing Copyright & Plagiarism Violations

-• For both visual and written entries, always cite all sources, whether the source is protected by copyright or not.
+• Always cite all sources, whether the source is protected by copyright or not.

 • There is no number of words required to be included in your work or cap on the percentage of another source you can include in your work that will render your work original.

-• Educators: If a classroom assignment involves any copying of another artist or writer’s work, even if it’s just for the purpose of practicing and learning, please direct students not to enter these works into the Scholastic Awards.
+• If a classroom assignment involves any copying of another artist or writer’s work, even if it’s just for the purpose of practicing and learning, please do not to enter these works into the Scholastic Awards.

 • The Alliance for Young Artists & Writers uses the following definitions for Copyright and Plagiarism: